twilio/stashboard/markdown/restapi.markdown

 #### POST

-Update a service's description.
-Returns the updated object
+Updates a service's description and returns the updated service object.

 -------------------------------------------------------------